spdj2271/DEKM/README.md

 ```
 git clone https://github.com/spdj2271/DeepKmeans.git DeepKmeans
 ```

-2) Data preparation.
-'MNIST' data set does not need to be prepared separately, thank to tensorflow.
+2) Run python Deepkmeans.py  to run experiment.
+The dataset is specified by $ds_name$ in Deepkmeans.py, e.g., 'MNIST', 'USPS', 'COIL20', 'FRGC'.

 ```
 cd DeepKmeans
+python DeepKmeans.py
 ```

-3) Run python Deepkmeans.py  to run experiment.
-The dataset is specified by $ds_name$ in Deepkmeans.py, e.g., 'MNIST', 'USPS', 'COIL20', 'FRGC'.
+3) Other dataset
+'MNIST' data set does not need to be prepared separately, thank to tensorflow.

 ## Result
 Best result of five runs: